Colleges by Location

 Main Student Body

-The total number of students enrolled at Hawaii Community College in 2021 was 2,260.
+The overall number of students enrolled at Hawaii Community College in 2021 was 2,289.

 Student Population Gender Ratio

-With a coeducational student body, the school had 375 male and 316 female full-time students in 2021.
+The student body is coeducational, with 403 male and 347 female full-time students in 2021.

 Student Population Diversity

-In 2021, out of the total number of students enrolled at the institution, the number of Asian students was 209, while the number of Afro-American students was 17.
-290 students at this school declared as Hispanic/Latino and 553 identified with more than one race.
-The school also had 131 students who declared as Native Hawaiian or other Pacific Islander, and 11 American Indian or Alaska Native students.
+In 2021, out of the total number of students enrolled at the institution, the number of students of Asian origin was 209, and the number of African American students was 17.
+290 undergraduates at this school declared as Hispanic/Latino and 553 identified with more than one race.
+The school also had 131 students who identified as Native Hawaiian or other Pacific Islander, and 11 American Indian or Alaska Native students.
 There were also 14 students whose ethnicity is unknown.

 Cost